HOME LEARNING SPACES

 The Power of Connection

 Body language, eye contact, and nonverbal cues help students connect with teachers and peers, building relationships and improving engagement.

-For students, gaming boosts social emotional learning, collaboration, and a sense of belonging important for students' overall well-being.
+Gaming boosts social and emotional learning, encourages collaboration, and creates a sense of belonging important for students' overall well-being.

 LEARN TOGETHER.
 PLAY TOGETHER.

 Peer learning happens in all forms, in all places.
-The world of gaming gives students opportunities to learn emotional intelligence and collaboration skills—all of which contribute to the mosaic that is your child’s holistic learning.
-Plus, it's just fun for kids to connect with their friends.
+The world of gaming gives students opportunities to build emotional intelligence and collaboration skills.
+Plus, it's fun for students to connect with each other.

 A complete gaming kit gives students a valuable social outlet with the change to enjoy STEAM subjects and develop essential problem-solving skills good for everyday life.